cite-architecture/CitableCorpus.jl/docs/src/corpus.md

 ## Citable corpus

-A `CitableCorpus` has a sequence of `CitableNode`s.
+A `CitableCorpus` has a sequence of `CitablePassage`s.
 You can load a `CitableCorpus` from delimited files, or CEX sources.
 (Under the hood, the module uses the [CiteEXchange](https://cite-architecture.github.io/CiteEXchange.jl/stable/) module to load CEX sources.)

 TBA: examples of